- Much-improved interior design

-Although its design remains essentially unchanged, the 2016 Lexus IS sees a reconfigured three-tier lineup that caters to a variety of buyers with four- and six-cylinder engines, rear- and all-wheel drive, and F Sport packages across the range.
+Although its design remains essentially unchanged, the 2016 Lexus IS sees a reconfigured three-tier lineup that caters to a variety of buyers with 4- and 6-cylinder engines, rear- and all-wheel drive, and F Sport packages across the range.

 The most noticeable piece of design on the Lexus IS is the "spindle" grille at the front of the car.
 F Sport models get an all-black mesh grille inside the spindle shape, creating a gaping, aggressive maw.
 Standard IS sedans get a slightly more normal look with horizontal bars filling the upper two-thirds of the spindle opening.
 Sculpted sides and pointed tail lights give a dynamic feel to the profile, while the simple, clean rear end finishes the new look on a tight and tidy note.

 Inside, a tiered dashboard adds an upscale feel to the design, while the center stack's controls are simple and cleanly laid out.
 The steering wheel shape continues the upgraded look and feel, and in F Sport models, an LFA supercar-inspired digital instrument display takes the IS to the next level.

 Interior materials look and feel refined and high-quality.
 Seats are comfortable, though F Sport models could use a little extra bolstering, and there's reasonable space for rear passengers.
 While the trunk is still on the small end of the spectrum for the class at 13.8 cubic feet, it's big enough for most purposes.